raiyiz/catsy/README.md

 ```

 This enables branch coverage and reports missing lines.
 The HTML report is written to `coverage/html/`; the XML report is written to `coverage/coverage.xml`.

-The GitLab CI test job runs the same coverage-enabled test suite.
-GitLab receives the Cobertura-compatible XML report and uses it for both the coverage percentage and line-by-line coverage annotations in merge requests.
-The percentage is configured with the CI `coverage` keyword, while `artifacts:reports:coverage_report` provides the line annotations. urlGitLab coverage reporting documentationhttps://docs.gitlab.com/ci/testing/code_coverage/coverage_reporting/ urlGitLab coverage visualization documentationhttps://docs.gitlab.com/ci/testing/code_coverage/coverage_visualization/

-There is deliberately **no minimum coverage gate yet**.
-This gives the project a reliable baseline first; a `--cov-fail-under` threshold can be introduced once the initial coverage level is known and the test suite has been expanded accordingly.